 - Tokens cannot be refunded for cash once purchased from the Information Booth.

 What are FMNP and WIC vouchers and does PFM accept them?

-PFM is proud to be an approved farmers market for the Arizona Farmers Market Nutrition Program (FMNP) which provides low-income seniors with $50, and new mothers and families with $30, worth of farmers market coupons to buy Arizona-grown fresh fruits, vegetables, and herbs.
+PFM is proud to be an approved farmers market for the Arizona Farmers Market Nutrition Program (FMNP) which provides eligible low-income seniors with $100 ($50 FMNP + $50 FMNP Match coupons), and every eligible household member receiving WIC benefits with $80 ($30 FMNP + $50 FMNP Match coupons), worth of farmers market coupons to buy Arizona-grown fresh fruits, vegetables, and herbs.
 Each coupon booklet contains increments of $5 coupons.
 Participants can pick up coupons once per year at the PFM Information Booth.